antifessional/p6-log-zmq/README.md

     Methods
       log( log-message, :level, :domain )

-The logging uses a publisher sopcket.
-All protocols send first
+The logging uses a publisher socket.
+All protocols send 5 frames
   1. prefix
   2. domain
   3. level
   4. format [ zmq | yaml | json | ... ]
   5. empty frame

-the next frames depend on the format.
-For zmq
+followed with frames that depend on the format.
+For zmq:
   6. content
   7. timestamp
   8. target

-for yaml/json
+for yaml/json:
   6. yaml/json formatted

-To add your own formatter, add a role to the logger with a method method name-format(MsgBuilder :builder, :prefix, :timestamp, :level , :domain, :target, :content
+To add your own formatter, add a role to the logger with a method method name-format(MsgBuilder :builder, :prefix, :timestamp, :level, :domain, :target, :content
                         --> MsgBuilder ) {
   ... your code here ...
   return $builder;
   }
 the builder should be returned unfinalized. then set the format to name:
   $logger.format('name');

+#### Log::ZMQ::catcher

+handles the logging backend, listening to zmq messages.

+The wrapper script log-catcher.pl can be invoked from the cli. to see options:
+    log-catcher.pl --help

+This is the body of the MAIN sub

+    my $c = $uri.defined ??
+LogCatcher.instance(:$uri, :$debug )
+                          !!
+LogCatcher.instance( :$debug );
+    $c.set-level-filter( $level);
+    $c.set-domains-filter(| @domains) if @domains;
+    $c.run($prefix);

+current implemention print the received messaged to stdin. other backends can be added with the following methods:

+  add-zmq-handler( &f:(:$content, :$timestamp, :$level, :$domain, :$target) ) add-handler( Str $format,  &f:(Str:D $content) )

 ## LICENSE